 - What is the process for speech analysis?

-- How does a typical analysis take?
+- How long does a typical voice comparison take?

 - What is the process with determining authorship, regarding textual cases?

 - What’s interesting about the work Language Intelligence has completed thus far?

 - What steps should someone aspiring to work in forensic linguistics take?

 - Do Language Intelligence work on music and song plagiarism?

 - Do Language Intelligence work with only Australian agencies?